iplayfast/GearWorkBench/README.md

 # GearWorkbench

 A comprehensive FreeCAD workbench for designing all types of parametric gears optimized for 3D printing.
+> **NOTE**: This workbench is in heavy development, so will very likely change.
+Feel free to contribute, but for now, don't rely on it being consistant.
 > **Note**: This workbench is separate from the built-in "Gear" workbench (freecad.gears).
 GearWorkbench provides extensive customization options, multiple gear types (spur, helical, rack, bevel), and 3D printing optimization.

 ![Status](https://img.shields.io/badge/status-alpha-orange)